Fermionic S-matrix and cosmological correlators: T-violation at O(H): Fermions in de Sitter: Cosmological correlators and S-matrix

 Here we will investigate \(\mc T_\tau\), which differs from the notion of time reversal in Minkowski spacetime as mentioned earlier.
 We now see exactly how it is different.
 The index \(\tau\) has been dropped in this section for convenience.
 Under time-reversal transformation, both 3-momentum and spin flips in sign.
 For scalar creation-annihilation operator we have

 On the scalar field it acts as (we have shown the explicit dependence of Hubble parameter \(H\), which will be important),

 (Going to the third line we have used the property of the mode-functions, and \(-H\) is to be understood as \(e^{-i\pi} H\) for the positive energy solution and \(e^{+i\pi} H\) for the negative energy solution, if we are using the analytic expressions Eq.(\ref{modefunc definition}).
-Also, \(-\tau\) should be understood as \(-\tau\,(1-i 0^+)\) for a positive energy solution and \(-\tau\,(1+i 0^+)\) for negative energy solution.)
+Also, \(-\tau\) should be understood as \(-\tau\,(1-i 0^+)\) for a positive energy solution and \(-\tau\,(1+i 0^+)\) for negative energy solution.
+This subtlety of analytic continuation is also addressed in Ref.~\cite{goodhew2024cosmologicalcpttheorem}.)

 If we write the free scalar field action in Eq.(\ref{eq: action of rescaled free scalar field}) as \(S_H[\phi] = \int d^d\mb x\int_{-\infty}^0 d\tau\, \mc L_{0}(\phi^H(\mb x,\tau);H,\tau)\), then under \(\mc T\),